zkteco-home/RedisJson/README.md

 # RedisJson

-edisJSON is a Redis module that implements ECMA-404 The JSON Data Interchange Standard as a native data type.
+RedisJSON is a Redis module that implements ECMA-404 The JSON Data Interchange Standard as a native data type.
 It allows storing, updating and fetching JSON values from Redis keys (documents).

 Compliled on https://github.com/RedisJSON/RedisJSON